A BOARDING SCHOOL IN THE ADIRONDACKS

 North Country School is located in the heart of the six-million acre Adirondack Park, of which two million acres are forest preserve.
 Our 220-acre campus includes extensive vegetable and flower gardens, a working farm, a maple sugaring operation, a six-trail ski hill, a thirty-six-route rock climbing crag, two riding rings, and over 3 miles of recreational trails.
 North Country School has long practiced a progressive, hands-on, and place-based education, taking full advantage of its campus, the High Peaks region, and the cultural and recreational opportunities offered in nearby Lake Placid.

 North Country School was founded in 1938 by Walter and Leonora Clark.
-Leonora Clark's sister and brother in law, Helen and Douglas Haskell, had assumed leadership of Camp Treetops in Lake Placid in 1926.
+Leonora Clark’s sister and brother in law, Helen and Douglas Haskell, had assumed leadership of Camp Treetops in Lake Placid in 1926.
 Both couples’ educational philosophies were influenced by John Dewey and the Progressive Education Movement.
-They believed that close, nurturing contact and first-hand experiences were essential for children to develop confidence, knowledge, skills and values.
+They believed that close, nurturing relationships, and first-hand experiences were essential for children to develop confidence, knowledge, skills and values.
 The two families enjoyed a close educational collaboration in overseeing Camp Treetops and North Country School.

 Subsequent North Country School leaders strengthened the school’s fiscal position, grew enrollment, and expanded the campus with sensitivity to its natural surroundings.
 These heads of school include Harry and Betty Clark Eldridge, M. Jeffrey Moredock, Roger S. Loud, and Frank Wallace.
 All were committed to strengthening programs and faculty in order to instill in children an appreciation for the natural world and NCS’ Three Rs: ruggedness, resourcefulness, and resilience.

 In 1999, David “Hock” Hochschartner became the 6th Head of School.
 Under Mr. Hochschartner’s leadership, the school expanded educational programs, realized successful strategic plans and capital fundraising campaigns and undertook significant and environmentally responsible campus improvements.
 Hock retired from North Country School and Camp Treetops in 2019.